-The Ministry of Health advises the public that as at 12am on 2nd October 2020:
+The Ministry of Health would like to advise the public that as at 12am on 4th June, 2020:

-The number of persons in quarantine/observation has increased to 182.
-This includes: Confirmed cases (37), primary and secondary contacts of confirmed cases (145) – Zero (0) person are quarantined in a government facility.
+The number of persons in quarantine/observation has slightly decreased to 43.
+This includes: travellers (42) and a contact (1) – thirty-one (31) of the travellers are currently being quarantined at a non-medical facility.
 Persons under observation/quarantine, that are not confirmed or suspected cases, are either not displaying symptoms or have not met the case definition.

 Please note the following definitions:

 - A suspected person is someone who meets the case definition as outlined by WHO and CARPHA – and is experiencing symptoms.